► Updated looks and infotainment

 Our guide to hybrid car tech

-Bentley has opted for a 3.0-litre single-turbo V6 good for 335bhp, and combined it with a 126bhp e-motor.
-Overall, then, the hybrid Bentayga has 443bhp and 516lb ft of torque – a fair bit less than the 542bhp and 568lb ft of the V8, and a world away from the colossal 626bhp and 664lb ft of torque in the Bentayga Speed’s W12.
+It's familiar under the skin, too.
+Bentley has retained the 3.0-litre single-turbo V6 good for 335bhp and 126bhp e-motor from the pre-facelift Bentayga.
+Overall, then, the hybrid Bentayga has 443bhp and 516lb ft of torque – a fair bit less than the 542bhp V8 and a world away from the even more potent 626bhp W12.

 It’s around 200kg heavier too, thanks to all that hybrid plumbing and batteries that sit below the boot (which also stop it coming in seven-seat form).
 This isn’t looking good, is it?